AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-subgroups/manage-subgroups.md

 keywords: manage,subgroup,edit
 navigation-topic: create-and-manage-subgroups
 title: Manage a subgroup
 description: As an group administrator of a subgroup, you can create, move, view, edit, copy, rename, export, and delete the subgroup.
+You can also make a subgroup a top-level group by removing it from its parent group.
 feature: "System Setup and Administration, People Teams and Groups"
 role: Admin
 ---